 Must include Engineering Maths 1, 2, 3 and 4, Thermofluids and Statics and Strength of Materials.

 Pass DUT in a relevant subject with overall grade 12 to include English at 11 in final year of studies.

 Minimum Year 4

 Irish Ordinary Degree

-50% at first sitting, with minimum 50% in all final year subjects.
+Pass in a relevant subject with 50% overall, with minimum 50% at first sitting in all final year subjects.

 English language requirements

 If your first language isn't English, you'll normally need to undertake an approved English language test and our minimum English language requirements will apply.

 This may not apply if you have completed all your school qualifications in English.
 Check our country pages